EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 The RP MAY use HTTP Status codes in case of errors before forwarding the assertion to the AP.
 Otherwise, error responses are handled as the [OpenID Connect Core, Section 3.1.3.4](http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse).

-## Assertion grant request to the authrozation service
+## Assertion grant request to the authorization service

 The RP POSTs the authorization assertion to the AP's token endpoint (5).
 For the resource provider this is an alternate call to the regular token endpoint call in the [OpenID Connect Core, Section 3.1.3.1](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest).